gtk-flutter/titlebar_buttons/README.md

 ## Features
 - Easier to use and implement
-- Native looking window buttons for close, minimize and maximize actions
+- Native looking titlebar buttons for close, minimize and maximize actions

 ## Usage